+CCLC Note: This is a legally required CCLC procedure but states Districts are to insert local practices, should address designated responsibilities and process for the development, maintenance, and distribution or articulation agreements.

+Procedures may also identify schools and baccalaureate-level institutions with which the institution articulates that are not geographically proximate (as required by law) but that are determined to be appropriate and advantageous for the college.

 Articulation is the process of developing a formal, written and published agreement that identifies courses on a "sending" institution that are comparable to, or acceptable in lieu of, a specific course requirement at a "receiving" institution.
 Successful completion of an articulated course assures the student and the faculty that the student has taken the appropriate course, received the necessary instruction and preparation and is ready to progress to the next level.